ircmaxell/programming-with-anthony/Draft/Iterators.md

 It's worth noting that in practice we wouldn't write this class custom, but would instead use the core ArrayIterator Which basically does the same thing (although it does deal with non-integer keys better).

+So now that we have the basic iterator concept, let's talk about what we can do with it.

+One of the benefits of using an iterator is that you can save significant amounts of memory By only generating values that are needed, when they are needed.

+For example, let's say you want to generate a Fibonaci sequence.

+    class Fib implements Iterator {
+        protected $a = 0;
+        protected $b = 1;
+        protected $i = 0;
+        public function rewind() {
+            $this->a = 0;
+            $this->b = 1;
+            $this->i = 0;
+        }
+        public function next() {
+            $tmp = $this->b;
+            $this->b = $this->a + $this->b;
+            $this->a = $tmp;
+            $this->i++;
+        }
+        public function valid() {
+            return true;
+        }
+        public function key() {
+            return $this->i;
+        }
+        public function current() {
+            return $this->b;
+        }
+    }

+You could build an iterator for it.
+It would only generate one value at a time.
+And the big benefit is that it can produce an infinite number of values While using constant memory.

+Another benefit of using an iterator is that we can decorate the iterator to provide additionaly functionality

+For example, let's say we want to take our previous array, and iterate over only even values.
+With arrays, we would need to use array_filter and actually duplicate the array.
+But with Iterators, we can just use the core CallbackFilterIterator.

+    $it = new CallbackFilterIterator($it, function($value) { return $value % 2 == 0; });

+The cool part of this is that the original array structure is never changed or duplicated.
+The Iterator will just keep hitting the `next()` on the core iterator until it finds a value that's allowed.

+PHP's SPL library contains a number of these decorators that you can use to fine tune an iterator's behavior.

+Now, one thing that you've likely noticed is that iterators are not typically "small" pieces of code.
+Their implementation is fairly verbose.

+The interesting thing though, is that to make your class `Traversable` in a foreach, you can implement Iterator.
+But you can also implement IteratorAggregate.

+    interface IteratorAggregate extends Traversable {
+        public function getIterator();
+    }

+The IteratorAggregate interface allows you to instantiate a different iterator from your class.

+So let's say your class has an array that you want to allow iteration over.
+Instead of building a new iterator in your class, simply implement IteratorAggregate

+    class MyClass implements IteratorAggregate {
+        protected $myArray = array();
+        public function getIterator() {
+            return new ArrayIterator($this->myArray);
+        }
+    }

+We can now use our class in foreach!

+Iterators are a very powerful concept that, if used correctly, can lead to very efficient, flexible and clean code.